-As you can see below, Paylocity's revenue growth has been strong over the last year, growing from quarterly revenue of $135.7 million, to $181.6 million.
+As you can see below, Paylocity's revenue growth has been very strong over the last year, growing from quarterly revenue of $186 million, to $245.9 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paylocity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.1% in Q1.
+Paylocity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.2% in Q3.

-That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see it start improving.
+That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

 Key Takeaways from Paylocity's Q3 Results

-It was positive to see Paylocity's solid revenue guidance for the full year.
+We were very impressed by the strong improvements in Paylocity’s gross margin this quarter.
 And we were also excited to see the really strong revenue growth.
 Overall, we think this was a really good quarter, that should leave shareholders feeling very positive.
-The company is up 4.55% on the results and currently trades at $304 per share.
+The company is flat on the results and currently trades at $188.87 per share.